Discover more Copenhagen!

 Danish flexicurity system and the ‘Danish model’

-A look into the Danish flexicurity system and the ‘Danish model’.
-The model’s historical roots go back to the September Compromise of 1899, when employers and unions recognized each other’s right to manage and organize, institutionalizing voluntarism rather than state legislation.
+The ‘Danish model’, goes back to the September Compromise of 1899, when employers and unions recognized each other’s right to manage and organize institutionalizing voluntarism rather than state legislation.

 Read More